 Apart from transformers, what are other components that you’d have to pay attention to in order to preserve the density of sound going through your converters?

 The transistors.
 You can’t just put any transistor in there.
 Every one has a unique sound.
-For our transistors, we have a JFET stage followed by BJT stage, and you couldn’t just switch them around and expect the same sound, or even trade them out for other transistors that spec the same.
+For our transistors, we have a JFET stage followed by a BJT stage, and you couldn’t just switch them around and expect the same sound, or even trade them out for other transistors that spec the same.
 Even the same transistors with the same part number, but from different manufacturers, will sound different.
 So there’s an art to finding the right type of transistors and finding the right operating point for them and the conditions under which they perform optimally.
 Sometimes those conditions might be to receive a super hot signal with a lot of current.
-The issue with gear today is that a lot of it sounds better when its burning a lot of power.
+The issue with gear today is that a lot of it sounds better when it’s burning a lot of power.

 I’ve heard of such things with regards to recording consoles.
 The original Neve desks sounded great because they used components that lent themselves to pleasant distortion, whilst the new consoles by the likes of SSL are aiming to be pristine-sounding, which has been less favorably received.

 Right.
-When we talk about “pristine-sounding” gear, what they mean us stuff that’s been measured to sound pristine, not perceived audibly to be so.
+When we talk about “pristine-sounding” gear, what we mean us stuff that’s been measured to sound pristine, not perceived audibly to be so.
 Those two things are very different.
 Tape is perceived to have a lot of noise and harmonic distortion, compared to digital, but we don’t hear that noise when we listen to the records.
 When you listen to Led Zeppelin or Jimi Hendrix, do you sit there and get annoyed by the hiss of the tape?
 Of course not.
 It has no effect on your enjoyment of the music at all.
 And those older machines from the 70s didn’t spec nearly as well as new machines do.
-So a lot of times nowadays, the analog components are spec’d with crazy -120db THD plus noise, but that means nothing if they don’t sound good.
+So a lot of times nowadays, the analog components are spec’d with crazy -120 dB THD plus noise, but that means nothing if they don’t sound good.

 That’s the phase response, the relative speed of the highs and lows reaching your ear.
 When you have an analog circuit that has poor phase response, you don’t hear the density of the sound correctly, so it starts to sound two-dimensional.
-We don’t just hear sounds with our ears; we feel it in our bodies.
+We don’t just hear sounds with our ears; we feel them in our bodies.
 When we speak to each other, you may think that what you’re hearing is just highs and mid range, but you can also feel the low end coming from a person’s chest.
 Direct coupling and using transformers gives a proper phase response where things sound three-dimensional, since you’re now able to hear the low-mids and low-end in time with the high-end.

 I’ve talked to a few other hardware companies about how they made their gear, and what many of them say is that you really have to listen to how your components sound in a circuit.
 Though I can relate to how mixing engineers have to listen to elements of the mix to make the right value judgments, how do you as an electrical engineer listen to the sound of a single electrical component?